ryujinx-mirror/ryujinx/README.md

 Experimental Switch emulator written in C#

 Don't expect much from this.
-Some homebrew apps works, and Tetris shows the intro logos (sometimes) but that's about it for now.
+Some homebrew apps work, and Puyo Puyo Tetris shows the intro logo (sometimes) but that's about it for now.
 Contributions are always welcome.

 **Building**